Printed from TeacherJohn.com • http://teacherjohn.com/cabrillo/dm60a/exercises/ex03.php

 Resources for this exercise:

-1) Using a basic text editor create a new HTML document, separate from your home page.
+1.1) Using a basic text editor create an HTML document.
 This page will become your exercise 3 page.

 <meta charset="utf-8">

-6) This page must contain links (either buttons or text links) to the HTML and CSS validators.
+1.6) This page must contain links to the HTML and CSS validators.
 See How to Put HTML and CSS Validate Buttons on Your Page for information on how I want you to to do this.
 Make sure you use the code for HTML 5 (not XHTML 1.0 Strict nor HTML 4, for example).
 (Use the block of code on this page to make the button links or text links, so that clicking on the links automatically lets you know if the page validates or not.)

 Make sure you use the correct links (for HTML 5).

-13) In summary, this page demonstrate the correct use of the following tags:
+1.12) In summary, this page must correctly use the following tags:

 HTML document <html>